 National Funding is our next recommendation for lenders that provide easy business loans.
 With National Funding, you can acquire up to $500,000 for a short-term loan or as equipment financing.
 Their business loans are designed for business owners who can’t get a loan from a bank, and their minimal qualification standards make them very accessible.

 To apply, you’ll simply have to fill out an online application.
 Once National Funding reviews your application, they will perform a soft credit pull on your personal credit score.
-The entire application process takes between one-three business days.
+They advertise that you can get a decision in as few as 24 hours.
 If you qualify, you’ll either have a daily or weekly repayment schedule.

 BlueVine is our fifth and final option for an easy business loan, and we recommend it because it offers the largest variety of loan products.
 Through BlueVine, you can acquire a line of credit, short-term loan, or invoice factoring.

-With a term loan or line of credit from BlueVine, you can secure loan amounts between $5,000 and $250,000 on terms of up to one year.
-Their invoice factoring product can advance you up to $5 million on terms between one and 13 weeks.
-BlueVine charges interest rates between 4.8% and 51%.
+With a term loan or line of credit from BlueVine, you can secure loan amounts up to $250,000 on terms of up to one year and interest rates as low as 4.8%.
+Their invoice factoring product can advance you up to $5 million on terms between one and 13 weeks and with rates as low as .25% per week.

 Aside from flexibility, BlueVine can also fund in as little as two business days, and there is no minimum bank balance requirement.
 What’s more, a bankruptcy doesn’t disqualify you from qualifying for this loan.

 For these reasons, BlueVine is an excellent lender for those looking for easy business loans and a variety of different types of financing.